 TGad Editor, Modify P360L14-22 as follows:

-The minimum duration of a beam refinement packet when sent in an SC PHY is 18 SC blocks (see 21.6.3.2.4) and, if needed, the packet shall be extended using zero padding to this length.
+The minimum duration of the Data field of a beam refinement packet when sent in an SC PHY is 18 SC blocks (see 21.6.3.2.4) and, if needed, the Data field of the packet shall be extended using zero padding to this length.
 The zeros shall be added before the scrambler.
-The length field in the packet header shall include the actual length of the packet.
+The length field in the packet header shall indicate the length of the data before padding.

-The minimum duration of a beam refinement packet when sent in an OFDM PHY is 20 OFDM symbols and, if needed, the packet shall be extended using zero padding to this length.
+The minimum duration of the Data field of a beam refinement packet when sent in an OFDM PHY is 20 OFDM symbols and, if needed, the Data field of the packet shall be extended using zero padding to this length.
 The zeros shall be added before the scrambler.
-The length field in the packet header shall include the actual length of the packet.
+The length field in the packet header shall indicate the length of the data before padding.